 Our dietitians at Courage to Nourish would love to be a resource for you.
 And if we can’t help, we are happy to refer you to other resources.

 Do I have an eating disorder?
-Here are some of the signs and symptoms:
+Here are 9 signs of an eating disorder:

 I like to describe “thinking about food” as background noise or static.
 It’s possible that food isn’t always at the front of your mind, but it might always or most of the time exist as background noise.
 As a result, this takes away from the energy you can spend on thinking about other things – whether that’s your job or school or loved ones.